alinex/node-alinex/src/doc/filestructure.md

-    var           // data and code which maybe changed in installation src         // original data, will be overridden on update local       // copied from src (not overridden on update) lib         // linked or compiled from local (on system start or manually) example     // examples
+    var           // data and code which maybe changed in installation src         // original data, will be overridden on update local       // copied from src (not overridden on update) lib         // linked or compiled from src/local (on system start or manually) example     // examples